sketchbuch/configure_linux/README.md

 Tag          | Description
 ------------ | ----------------------------------------------------
-clock        | Clock changes
-dconf        | Any tasks to do with dconf config dep_check    | Checking if some dependency is installed
+always       | Tasks that always need to be done clock        | Clock changes dconf        | Any tasks to do with dconf config dep_check    | Checking if some dependency is installed